aammd/MS_computational_ecology_opinion/compecol.md

 Second, it will provide clear guidelines about the input and storage of data, thus maybe improving their currently limited longevity [@vine14ard].
 Finally, it would facilitate the integration of data and models with minimum efforts and risk of mis-communication, since the format would be the same for all.

-{>>cite recent ELE paper on common format<<}
+To this extent, a recent proposal by @ovas17hmm is particularly interesting: rather than deciding on formats based on knowledge of eco-informatics or data management best practices, why not start from the ecological concepts, and translate them in digital representation?
+This task requires a strong collaboration between ecologists with topic expertise, ecologists with field expertise, and those of us leaning closest to the computational part of the field.

-With or without a common data format, the problem remains that we have very limited insights into error propagation of predictions made on synthetic datasets [@pois15sdc].
+With or without a common data format, the problem remains that we have very limited insights into error propagation of predictions made on synthetic datasets [@pois16sdc].
 There are biases in the underlying data, biases in the models used to generate the predictions, and this can turn out in three possible ways.
 First, predictions from these datasets accumulate bias and cannot be used.
 Second, because the scale at which these predictions are expressed is large,